wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

-We are required by the ``ViewStateRendering`` protocol to define a ``StateContainer`` property and specify what the view state's type will be.
-In these examples, we will use the `LoadUserProfileViewState` and `EditUserProfileViewState` types from <doc:StateDefinition> to build two related VSM views.
+To turn any view into a "VSM View", we only need to define a property that holds our current state and decorate it with the ``ViewState`` (`@ViewState`) property wrapper.

-In SwiftUI, the `view` property is evaluated and the view is redrawn _every time the state changes_.
-In addition, any time a dynamic property changes, the `view` property will be reevaluated and redrawn.
-This includes properties wrapped with `@StateObject`, `@State`, `@ObservedObject`, and `@Binding`.
+**The `@ViewState` property wrapper will cause the view to update every time the state changes**.
+It works in the same way as other SwiftUI property wrappers (i.e., `@StateObject`, `@State`, `@ObservedObject`, and `@Binding`).

+As with other SwiftUI property wrappers, when the wrapped value (state) changes, the view's `body` property is reevaluated and the result is drawn on the screen.

 > Note: In SwiftUI, a view's initializer is called every time its parent view is updated and redrawn.
 >
-> The `@StateObject` property wrapper is the safest choice for declaring your `StateContainer` property.
-A `StateObject`'s current value is maintained by SwiftUI between redraws of the parent view.
-In contrast, `@ObservedObject`'s value is not maintained between redraws of the parent view, so it should only be used in scenarios where the view state can be safely recovered every time the parent view is redrawn.
+> Performing any operations in the view's initializer may cause undesired behavior if this is not considered.

+In the following examples, we will use the `LoadUserProfileViewState` and `EditUserProfileViewState` types from <doc:StateDefinition> to build two related VSM views.

 ## Displaying the State

-The ``ViewStateRendering`` protocol provides a few properties and functions that help with displaying the current state, accessing the state data, and invoking actions.

-The first of these members is the ``ViewStateRendering/state`` property, which is always set to the current state.

 As a refresher, the following flow chart expresses the requirements that we wish to draw in the view.